dojo/framework/docs/en/building/supplemental.md

 }
 ```

-With this loval development configuration in place, build the app using this configuration.
+With this local development configuration in place, build the app using this configuration.

 ```shell
 dojo build app --dojorc .dojorc.local -m dev